-If you’ve ever thought you've been exposed to HIV, you might have also experienced the worry that can come from not knowing if you acquired it.
+If you’ve ever thought you've been exposed to HIV, you might have also experienced the worry from not knowing if you got it.

-Apart from being damaging to our mental health, worrying about HIV can foster a fear and stigma.
-Some might argue that fear has kept many of us free of HIV, but now there’s a healthier way to do it.
+Besides being damaging to our mental health, worrying about HIV can foster a fear and stigma.
+Some argue that fear kept many people free of HIV, but now there’s a healthier way to stay safe.

-Imagine knowing you’re protected from HIV all day, every day.
-Suddenly you’re not scared of getting it and you’re not scared of the people who have it.
+Imagine knowing you’re protected from HIV.
+Suddenly, you’re not scared of getting it and you’re not scared of the people who have it.

 It’s possible and it’s called PrEP.

-PrEP (Pre-Exposure Prophylaxis) is a way to prevent HIV that combines using prescription medicine with frequent sexual health testing.
+PrEP (Pre-Exposure Prophylaxis) is a way to prevent HIV that combines using prescription medicine with regular sexual health testing.

-PrEP allows you to take control of your own health and protection against HIV.
-It works around the clock regardless of the choices you make and it's available across Australia now.
+PrEP allows you to take control of your own health.
+It protects against HIV regardless of the choices you make and it's available across Australia now.

-If you’re already sure PrEP is right for you and would like to join an estimated 18,000+ people in Australia currently using it, you can discover how to get it in the Access PrEP section.
-Otherwise, continue on to help you figure out if PrEP could be right for you too.
+If you already know PrEP is right for you and would like to join thousands of people using it, head to the Start PrEP section.
+Otherwise, continue on to help figure out if PrEP could be right for you too.